Home

 Oakley presents a case of abused boys with a genetic predisposition for lower levels of Monoamine oxidase A (an enzyme that breaks down neurotransmitters in the brain) who are more prone to violence or criminal behaviour than other abused boys.
 However, when these children are raised in a normal environment, the gene doesn’t appear to affect their behaviour.

-She goes on to discuss the genetic origins of antisocial behaviour using a study of highly psychopathic twins that found a heritability of 81%.
+She goes on to discuss a study of highly psychopathic twins that found a heritability of 81% for antisocial behaviour.
 The remaining 19% of influence appeared to be due to differences in how the two twins were raised.

 This leads her to suggest that some children are born with a marked tendency towards “evil”.
 For example, a four-year-old with antisocial tendencies is highly likely to engage in criminal behaviour when they grow up and there are few, if any, professional interventions that can prevent this.